grig23/primetime.en/help/AccountIQ/product-concepts.md

 ---
 title: Account IQ glossary
-description:
+description: A glossary of product terminologies.
 ---
 # Product concepts and glossary {#glossary}

-Refer the following to know abut the product glossary.
+Refer the following to know about the product glossary.
 **Media Company**

 Media Company is a company that owns a group of media networks.